-- (i) the violation is likely to have involved a Contaminated Product, or - (ii) the violation involves a Substance of Abuse and the Athlete establishes entitlement to a reduced period of Ineligibility under DC 10.2.4.1; or - (iii) the anti-doping rule violation has no reasonable prospect of being upheld, e.g., due to a serious flaw in the case such as FINA has no jurisdiction over the Athlete or other Person; or - (iv) there is a strong arguable case that the circumstances are such that no period of Ineligibility is likely to be imposed; or - (v) other facts exist that make it clearly unfair, in all the circumstances of the case, to impose a Provisional Suspension prior to determination of the anti-doping rule violation(s).
+- (i) the violation is likely to have involved a Contaminated Product; or - (ii) the violation involves a Substance of Abuse and the Athlete establishes entitlement to a reduced period of Ineligibility under DCArt.
+10.2.4.1; or - A Provisional Suspension imposed under Art.
+7.4.2 may be eliminated if the Athlete demonstrates to the CAS ADD that: - (i) the violation is likely to have involved a Contaminated Product; or - the violation involves a Substance of Abuse and the Athlete establishes entitlement to a reduced period of Ineligibility under Art.
+10.2.4.1; or - (iii) the anti-doping rule violation has no reasonable prospect of being upheld, e.g., due to a serious flaw in the case such as FINAWorld Aquatics has no jurisdiction over the Athlete or other Person; or - (iv) there is a strong arguable case that the circumstances are such that no period of Ineligibility is likely to be imposed; or

+(v) other facts exist that make it clearly unfair, in all the circumstances of the case, to impose a Provisional Suspension prior to determination of the anti-doping rule violation(s).
 This ground is to be construed narrowly and applied only in truly exceptional circumstances.
 For example, the fact that the Provisional Suspension would prevent the Athlete or other Person competing or participating in a particular Competition shall not qualify as exceptional circumstances for these purposes.

-The Athlete's request for lifting of his or her Provisional Suspension shall be made in writing and shall be brought to the FINA Doping Panel.
+The Athlete's request for lifting of his or her Provisional Suspension shall be made in writing and shall be brought to the FINA Doping Panel.CAS ADD.
 For the sake of clarity, such process shall be considered a Provisional Hearing.

-The request shall be examined and the decision taken by one or more members of the FINA Doping Panel.
+The request shall be examined and the decision taken by ene or more members of the FINA Deping Panel the CAS ADD.

-Unless the FINA Doping Panel orders otherwise, the decision shall be based on written submissions only.
+Unless the FINA Doping Panel CAS ADD orders otherwise, the decision shall be based on written submissions only.
 No oral hearing shall be organized but such process.